-In addition to the LANF between Unit A and B, two high-angle (50-70°), NNE-SSW oriented faults crosscut Unit A. These faults are related to the extensional-transtensional system that from the Lower Pliocene onward dislocated the thrust system of the Sicilian-Maghrebian chain (Giunta et al. 2000a).
+In addition to the LANF between Unit A and B, two highangle (50-70°), NNE-SSW-oriented faults crosscut Unit A. These faults are related to the extensional-transtensional system that from the Lower Pliocene onward dislocated the thrust system of the Sicilian-Maghrebian chain (Giunta et al. 2000a).

-Facies analysis of the Cretaceous limestones
+Facies Analysis of the Cretaceous Limestones

-As already mentioned in Chapter 5, unit B can be subdivided in two subunits on the base of the fossil content and the stratigraphic position.
+On the basis of its fossil content and stratigraphic position, Unit B can be subdivided in two subunits.
 The main facies types are listed in Table 1.

-Unit B1- Requienid limestones
+Unit B1-Requienid Limestones

-This subunit crops out in the south-eastern sector of IdF and consists of well-stratified dark-grey limestones showing three main facies types, being: bindstones with fenestrae or bird eyes (F1), packstones/wackestones with benthic foraminifers and dasycladacaean algae (F2) and rudstones/floatstones with requienids (F3) (Fig. 8).
+This subunit crops out in the south-eastern sector of IdF and consists of well-stratified dark-gray limestones showing three main facies types, such as bindstones with fenestrae or bird's-eyes (F1), packstones/wackestones with benthic foraminifers and dasycladacaean algae (F2), and rudstones/ floatstones with requienids (F3) (Fig. 8).
 These facies types are referable to intertidal (F1) and subtidal (F2, F3) environments, thus suggesting that Unit B was deposited in the innermost area of the PCP.
 F1 and F2 dominate this unit, while the occurrence of F3 is constrained to sporadic levels.
 The presence of abundant and often disarticulated rudist shells suggests that F3 was related to high-energy events, such as storms, carrying the bioclasts from the margin to the inner sector of the carbonate platform (Fig. 8c).
-The observed sedimentological features highlight a clear lateral continuity of the IdF succession with that exposed on the facing coast (Nicchitta, 1999).
+The observed sedimentological features highlight a clear lateral continuity of the IdF succession with that exposed on the coast opposite to it (Nicchitta 1999).
 This is confirmed by the comparison between facies and biostratigraphic assemblage of samples collected from the onshore coast (samples N0-N6) and the IdF (samples F0-F7).